dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/postgres/Setting-up-PostgreSQL.md

 <a name="ec2" />
 ## 1. Setting up PostgreSQL on EC2

+**Note**: We recommend running all Snowplow AWS operations through an IAM user with the bare minimum permissions required to run Snowplow.
+Please see our [IAM user setup page](IAM-setup) for more information on doing this.

 <a name="1.1" />
 ### 1.1 Setup an EC2 instance to run PostgreSQL server